 The Open Group FACE™ and SOSA™ Technical Interchange Meeting

-The Open Group Future Airborne Capability Environment™ (FACE) Consortium and Sensor Open Systems Architecture™ (SOSA) are pleased to announce a virtual Technical Interchange Meeting (TIM), to be held online on September 21, 2020.
+The Open Group Future Airborne Capability Environment™ (FACE) Consortium and Sensor Open Systems Architecture™ (SOSA) are pleased to announce a virtual Technical Interchange Meeting (TIM) on September 21, 2020.

 Technology Interchange Meetings (TIM) allow DoD, Industry and Academia to collaborate on Research and Engineering technology challenges.
 It will feature expert presentations by a cross-section of the defense community, industry, and academia.
 Attendees will hear presentations from industry and government, detailing the positive impact of FACE and SOSA adoption for buyers (end users), suppliers, integrators, and business representatives, including both Business and Technical lessons learned.